koka-lang/koka/readme.md

    > sudo cp -r * /opt/swift
    ```
 - `javac`/`java`.
 We used these [instructions](https://computingforgeeks.com/install-oracle-java-openjdk-14-on-ubuntu-debian-linux/)
-   to install the Java 15 Hotspot compiler.
+   to install the Java SE 15 Hotspot compiler (note: the intstructions are for Java SE 14 but we use 15 in our benchmarks).

 The benchmarks can now be build using: